-- Explorer: Parametric models are used with different analyses which in turns update the model, run simulations and presents collected results in a global spreadsheet.
+- Explorer: Parametric models are used with different analyses which in turn update the model, run simulations, and present collected results in a global spreadsheet.

-- Response Surface Generation: Permits the creation of a Super Element Mode (SEM) from datasets with Input/Output information.
+- Response Surface Generation: Permits the creation of a superelement Model (SEM) from datasets with Input/Output information.

-- Quantify: Designed to extract statistical characteristics of a given datasets.
+- Quantify: Designed to extract statistical characteristics of a given dataset.
 Provides general statistics, correlations, and distribution identification tools.

 In the Explorer mode, OOFELIE::ADX gives the opportunity to navigate the design space defined by the parameters of your model.
 The following analyses can be considered:

 The interface guides the user through a typical workflow composed of four steps:

 1. Configuration: selection and configuration of the method (exploration, optimization, etc.)

 2. Results definition: specification of the data to retrieve from the model